The Reptilians as they have become known are a staple of both science fiction and conspiracy theories.

 Babylon 5, one of the greatest and most accomplished science fiction series ever made managed to come up with a really fresh and interesting take on the Reptilian idea.

 Here the more Reptilian race, the Narn were the victims.
 Throughout Babylon 5 they are persecuted by the human like Centauri.

-Prior to the start of the series the Centauri had conquered them and ruled them for many years.
+Prior to the start of the series the Centauri had conquered and ruled the Narn for many years.
 The Narn had finally managed to drive them off, but now seek revenge by exterminating the Centauri completely and utterly.

 Though this second conquest of Narn by the Centauri was not as long, it was far more brutal.
 Their invasion of the planet alone is utterly horrific.

-The state of the Narn’s home planet after the Centauri’s attack on it.
+The state of the Narn’s home planet after the Centauri’s attack.
 It was once a beautiful paradise and is now a desolate, ruined wasteland.

 After the Centauri subjugate them they install laws that state that every time 1 Narn kills a Centauri, 500 Narn will be executed.
-They also round them up into ghetto’s and death camps and experiment on them to try and remove aggression from them.
+They also round them up into ghetto’s and death camps and experiment on them to try and remove aggression from the Narn race.
 100’s of Millions more Narn die in these experiments and whole communities are completely wiped out.

 Its just such a wonderful inversion of the usual humans vs Reptilians idea.
 We had of course seen more sympathetic Reptilian characters like the Silurians and the Gorn, but even they were not like the Narn.